-I’m excited to share one of our family’s favorite writing exercises—journaling with a twist—where kids write first-person diary entries as if they were someone (or something!) else.
-This is a great activity for kids of all ages—kindergarten through high school, pre-writers or prolific, reluctant or motivated.
+I’m excited to share one of our family’s favorite writing exercises—journaling across the curriculum—where kids write first-person diary entries as if they were someone (or something!) else.
+This is a great activity for kids of all ages—kindergarten through high school; pre-writers or prolific; reluctant or motivated.

 First, read a passage, excerpt, article, or short book on a particular subject (the Pilgrims’ experience aboard the Mayflower, how black bears fish for salmon, how Hebrew slaves made bricks for the pyramids, how spiders spin webs).
 Read aloud to your younger child while allowing older children to read on their own.

 This is not the time to read the entire story of Columbus!
 Instead, break long narratives like this into segments, reading just a portion a day—an excerpt about his childhood, perhaps, or his audience with King Ferdinand and Queen Isabella.

 If necessary, read several passages about the same subject to give a broader perspective or to provide more detail.
 An encyclopedia article may have two or three sentences about a narrow topic.
 A book, however, may offer several pages or even a whole chapter.

 2. Invite Pre-writers to Narrate Their Journal Entries

 Next, have a reluctant or pre-writer narrate the information while you write.
 Ask him to tell the story in first person.
 Remind him that he is the early Christian hiding in the catacombs of Rome or the lion hunting in the Serengeti.
 Encourage him to walk a mile in his subject’s shoes (or paws!), and to imagine what it would be like to be in this situation, this place, this moment in time.